22.214.171.124.11 Example: Links from

 keywords or terms in a DITA topic can be rendered as a link to an associated resource.

 In this scenario, a company with well-developed glossary wants to ensure that instances of a term that is defined in the glossary always include a link to the glossary topic.

 An information architect adds values for the

-<topicref> elements that are in the DITA map for the glossary, for
+<topicref>elements that are in the DITA map for the glossary, for example:

 <map> <title>Company-wide glossary</title> <topicref keys="term-1" href="term-1.dita"/> <topicref keys="term-2" href="term-2.dita"/> <topicref keys="term-3" href="term-3.dita"/> <topicref keys="term-4" href="term-4.dita"/> </map>

 When authors refer to a term in a topic, they use the following mark-up: